Vanita Gupta

-Vanita Gupta (born November 15, 1974) is an American attorney who has served as United States Associate Attorney General since April 22, 2021.
+Vanita Gupta (born November 15, 1974) is an American attorney and civil rights leader who served as United States Associate Attorney General from April 22, 2021, to February 2, 2024.
 From 2014 to 2017, Gupta served as Assistant Attorney General for the Civil Rights Division under President Barack Obama.
+She was considered one of the top choices of the Harris campaign for Attorney General.
+She is now a Distinguished Scholar in Residence at NYU School of Law.

-A career civil rights attorney, Gupta served as deputy legal director of the American Civil Liberties Union, where she oversaw its national criminal justice reform efforts.
+Gupta served as deputy legal director of the American Civil Liberties Union, where she oversaw its national criminal justice reform efforts.
 She has also served as Assistant Counsel at the NAACP Legal Defense and Educational Fund.

 Throughout her career, she has drawn support from a wide range of liberal and conservative activists, as well as law enforcement groups, for building support for policing and criminal justice reform.
-Gupta served as president and chief executive officer of the Leadership Conference on Civil and Human Rights from 2017 until her nomination as Associate Attorney General in 2021.
+Before becoming Associate Attorney General, Gupta served as president and chief executive officer of the Leadership Conference on Civil and Human Rights from 2017 until her nomination as Associate Attorney General in 2021.

 Early life and education

-Gupta was born in Philadelphia, Pennsylvania, to Indian immigrant parents.
+Gupta was born in Media, Pennsylvania, to Indian immigrant parents.
 She is the daughter of Muzaffarnagar-born businessman Rajiv L. Gupta and Kamla Varshney.
 Her father is the chairman of Aptiv, an automotive parts company.

 As a child, Gupta regularly moved with her family, and lived in the United Kingdom and France before returning to Philadelphia.
-She received her Bachelor of Arts, magna cum laude, from Yale University.
+She graduated from Yale University in 1996 with a Bachelor of Arts, magna cum laude.
 Gupta credits her experience at Yale with helping form her "passion for social activism".
-She received her Juris Doctor from New York University School of Law in 2001.
+She received a Juris Doctor in 2001 from the New York University School of Law, where she was an editor of the Review of Law & Social Change.

 Legal advocacy

 NAACP Legal Defense Fund

-Gupta's first case, while working for the Legal Defense Funddirectly after law school, involved 40 African Americans and six white or Latino people who were romantic partners of African Americans in Tulia, Texas.
+Gupta's first case, while working for the Legal Defense Fund directly after law school, involved 40 African Americans and six white or Latino people who were romantic partners of African Americans in Tulia, Texas.
 They had been convicted by all-white juries of dealing drugs.
 In almost every case, the only evidence was the testimony of an undercover agent, Tom Coleman.

 Coleman did not use wiretaps or marked money, and records showed that he had "filed shoddy reports".
 He had previous misdemeanor charges for stealing gasoline from a county pump and abuse of official capacity.
 Gupta won the release of her clients in 2003, four years after they were jailed, then negotiated a $6 million settlement for them.
 In 2004, she received the Reebok Human Rights Award.
 As of 2018, Paramount is making a film, Tulia, about the case.